runoncloud/terraform-kubernetes-argocd/README.md

 This module is meant for use with Terraform >= 0.13.0 If you haven't [upgraded](https://www.terraform.io/upgrade-guides/0-13.html).

 If you want to use Terraform 0.12, use the tag v.1.0.0.
-Note that the version v.1.0.0 only support ArgoCD 1.5.5 while v1.1+ work with all versions of ArgoCD.
+Note that the version v.1.0.0 only support ArgoCD 1.5.5 while v1.1+ works with all versions of ArgoCD.

 ## Dependencies
 This module use the [k8s Terraform provider](https://github.com/banzaicloud/terraform-provider-k8s) from Banzai Cloud to manages Kubernetes manifests